adityakakarla/call-to-change/README.md

-call_to_change is a Python library that works with our web app (CallToChange) to help you offset LLM emissions.
+call_to_change is a Python library that works with our web app (CallToChange) to help you offset CO2 emissions created from LLM calls.

 ## How To Use